wzulfikar/lifelog/tech/decision-support_systems_dss.md

 DDS try to answer questions such as these:
 - What would be the impact on production schedules if we were to double sales in the month of December?
 - What would happen to our return on investment if a factory schedule were delayed for six months?

+Example of small but interesting & powerful DDS: voyage estimating system.